 Santor (1 Gogolevskiy Blvd., Bldg.
 10, metro stop Kropotkinskaya), 771-1884

 3. Prepare a Marriage Letter at the U.S. Embassy

 U.S. citizens who intend to marry in Russia must complete the standard affidavit form (svidetel’stvo) (PDF 70 KB) in which they state their current marital status.
 The form must be completed in Russian and notarized at the Embassy.
-You must make an appointment for a notarial service before you come to the Embassy.
+You must send an email to MoscowACS@state.gov to request a notarial service.
 The notarial fee is $50.00 or the equivalent in rubles.
 Russian authorities consider the document valid for only three months after a U.S. Embassy consul or vice consul notarizes it.

 Due to Russian government regulations this service is available only at the U.S. Embassy in Moscow and not at the U.S. Consulates General in Vladivostok or Yekaterinburg.
 Legal Permanent Residents are not entitled to this service.

 4. Have the Marriage Letter Authenticated at the Ministry of Foreign Affairs